Overview

 • Changes in mental status or behavior, such as anxiousness or agitation.

-If you suspect a person is in shock, call 911 or your local emergency number.
-Then take the following steps right away:
+After calling 911 or your local emergency number, take the following steps right away:

 • Lay the person down and elevate the legs and feet slightly, unless you think this may cause pain or further injury.